morissetcl/pry-byetypo/README.md

 This small Pry plugin captures exceptions that could be due to typos and deduces the correct command based on your database information.

+So far, this plugin is not agnostic, and it requires Rails 7 or later.

 #### Before

 ```ruby